DS4PS/ms-prog-eval-data-analytics/courses.md

 * Report methodology and results in professional format
 * Building Packages

-## Data Practicum: Data-Driven Models of Community Change
+## CPP 529 Data Practicum: Data-Driven Models of Community Change
 * Project management foundations
 * Import data from several sources including APIs
 * Aggregate all data to proper units of analysis